2016 United States House of Representatives elections in West Virginia: District 2

 The 2nd district was located in central West Virginia and consisted of Berkeley, Braxton, Calhoun, Clay, Hampshire, Hardy, Jackson, Jefferson, Kanawha, Lewis, Morgan, Pendleton, Putnam, Randolph, Roane, Upshur, and Wirt counties, including the cities of Charleston and Martinsburg.

-The incumbent was Republican Alex Mooney, who had represented the 2nd district since 2015.
-He defeated Marc Savitt in the Republican primary on May 10, 2016.
+Incumbent Republican Alex Mooney, who had represented the district since 2015, ran for re-election.
+He was re-elected with 47% of the vote in 2014.
+The district had a PVI of R+11.

-Mark Hunt, a former Democratic state representative, won the Democratic primary.